 In some cases, leg swelling can also occur.
 This is because the blockage prevents blood from flowing out of the legs and feet effectively, which can cause fluid to accumulate and result in swelling.

 A very valid question that many patients ask is if swelling of the legs is dangerous.
-As indicated earlier swollen legs may be due to standing too long or even sitting too long, but the truth of the matter is swollen legs can be a huge indicator of something way more serious, including peripheral vascular disease.
+As indicated earlier, swollen legs may be due to standing too long or even sitting too long, but the truth is that swollen legs can be a huge indicator of something much more serious such as vascular disease.
 Not having proper blood flow to your legs is very serious and can lead to more problems and issues.
 Here are some risk factors that may cause peripheral vascular disease.

 Risk Factors of Peripheral Vascular Disease (PVD)